-Powered by .id - the population experts for City of Perth
+Powered by .id (informed decisions) for City of Perth

 Between 2016 and 2026, the age structure forecasts for the City of Perth indicate a 34.9% increase in population under working age, a 44.4% increase in population of retirement age, and a 31.1% increase in population of working age.

 Knowledge of how the age structure of the population is changing is essential for planning age-based facilities and services, such as child care, recreation and aged care.